Quasicrystalline structure of the Smith monotile tilings: Key tilings as projections from a 6D hypercubic lattice

 We now consider the tile shapes generated by repeated inflation of the tiles.
 Let $\xv$ be a 6D integer vector representing an edge in the original tiling, and let $\Rm$ be the matrix that acts on $\xv$ to rotate the corresponding edge by $\pi/3$ in the tiling plane.
 Inspection of the set of star vectors as they are indexed in Fig.~\ref{fig:keytiles} immediately allows us to construct

-Let $\ev^{(n)}_i$ be the $i^{th}$ star vector associated with the $n^{th}$ inflation of the original Key tiles, where $\ev^{(0)}_i$ corresponds to the star vector shown in Fig.~\ref{fig:keytiles}.
+Let $\ev^{(n)}_i$ be the 6D lift of the $i^{th}$ star vector associated with the $n^{th}$ inflation of the original Key tiles, where $\ev^{(0)}_i$ corresponds to the 6D lift of the corresponding star vector shown in Fig.~\ref{fig:keytiles}.
 The inflation operation consists of grouping sets of edges in the original tiling together to form edges of the inflated tiles.
 Inspection of the $F$ tile in Fig.~\ref{fig:deflation} reveals that the vector corresponding to the bottom $a$ edge of the inflated tile is

 where $\Em$ is the $6\times 6$ identity matrix.
 Similarly, we have

 Defining $\sv^{(n)}$ as the 12-component concatenation of $\ev^{(n)}_3$ and $\ev^{(n)}_6$, we have